sikkha/PulsarWave/CONTRIBUTING.md

 Please review and adhere to these guidelines when making contributions to ensure consistency and maintainability across the project.

-If you have any questions or need further clarification, feel free to reach out to us via [email address or other contact information].
+If you have any questions or need further clarification, feel free to reach out to us in contact listed in MAINTAINERS.

 ## Reporting Issues